snyk/parlay/README.md

 * Map ecosyste.ms data to CycloneDX schema
 * Enrichment using other backends, eg. ClearlyDefined or deps.dev
 * UI for `enrich` command
-* Currently hardcoded to npm, as the purl ecostste.ms API is slow.
-Just needs mapping purl types to ecosyste.ms registries/names

 ## Ecosyste.ms utilities